 Staff members shall not require a student to perform work or services that may be detrimental to his/her health.

-Staff members shall only engage in electronic communication with students via email, texting, social media and/or online networking media when such communication is directly related to curricular matters or co-curricular/extracurricular events or activities with prior approval of the principal.
+Staff members shall only engage in electronic communication with students via email, texting, social media and/or online networking media when such communication is directly related to curricular matters or co-curricular/extracurricular events or activities.

 Social media shall be defined as internet-based applications that turn communication into interactive dialogue between users.

 Staff members are prohibited from electronically transmitting any personally identifiable image of a student(s) or themselves, including video, photographs, streaming video, etc. via email, text message, or through the use of social media and/or online networking media, unless such transmission has been made as part of a curricular matter or co-curricular/extracurricular event or activity such as a school-sponsored publication or production.

 Since most information concerning a child in school, other than directory information described in Policy 8330, is confidential under Federal and State laws, any staff member who shares confidential information with another person not authorized to receive the information may be subject to discipline and/or civil liability.
 This includes, but is not limited to, information concerning assessments, grades, behavior, family background, alleged child abuse, and any other record information.

 Pursuant to the laws of the State and Board Policy 8462, each staff member shall report to the proper legal authorities immediately, any sign of suspected child abuse or neglect.